junlanlu/junlanlu.github.io/_posts/2023-04-28_collegeshunt.md

 ## My thoughts on prestige

 In my perspective, the concept of prestige in higher education should be approached with a balanced mindset that acknowledges its importance while remaining grounded in reality.
 Prestige is undeniably intertwined with academic reputation, alumni networks, and the overall educational experience, yet it remains a multifaceted and often subjective notion.
-As an advocate for well-rounded decision-making, I believe that while prestige can provide valuable insights, it should not overshadow other crucial factors such as personal values, academic interests, and individual aspirations.
+As an advocate for well-rounded decision-making, I believe prestige can provide valuable insights but should not overshadow other crucial factors such as personal values, academic interests, and individual aspirations.

 ## The Idea

-The idea was born from [prestigehunt.com](https://prestige.com), a website that ranks companies by their prestige.
+The idea was born from [prestigehunt.com](https://prestige.com), a website that ranks companies by prestige.
 In fact, I ripped off most of their front-end.

 This could also be applied to institutions of higher education, as traditional rankings often don't provide the complete picture, and there's a need for a more dynamic and community-driven platform.
 With this website, users can contribute to the rankings by participating in head-to-head (H2H) prestige matches, creating a more accurate and constantly evolving list of top colleges.
 Plus, I think it would be funny to see the results.

 ## The Tech Stack

-I chose to build a single-page application using React for the front-end and Firebase for the back-end.
+I built a single-page application using React for the front-end and Firebase for the back-end.
 React's component-based architecture and Firebase's real-time database capabilities made it an excellent choice for creating a responsive and interactive user experience.

 ## Challenges and Solutions

-One of the main challenges I encountered during development was the fact that I did not know much at all about web development.
+One of the main challenges I encountered during development was that I did not know much about web development.
 I knew almost nothing about React, Node.js, and databases.
-I had to figure out how I could build this dman thing in the shortest amount of time possible.
-Conveniently, I knew generally from the front-end what was required of the back-end.
+I had to figure out how to build this damn thing in the shortest time possible.
+Conveniently, I generally knew from the front-end what was required of the back-end.
 The challenge was to figure out how to properly structure the back-end code to fulfill the requests of the front-end client.

 To overcome these challenges, I used [ChatGPT](https://chat.openai.com/) and [Github Copilot](https://github.com/features/copilot).
 It saved me a TON of time.
-Since I knew how the backend should generally behave (and it wasn't super complicated), they managed to get about 90 percent of the code correct.
+Since I knew how the backend should generally behave (and it wasn't super complicated), they got about 90 percent of the code correct.
 Being a complete noob, I also wasn't aware that Firestore had a limit of 500 actions (read, write, or delete operations) per transaction.
 This limitation posed a challenge when scaling my application to handle hundreds of head-to-head matches.
 It required me to use batched writes instead.

 ## Final Thoughts